 Debt-to-Equity Ratio (D/E) Definition

 According to Investopedia, the debt-to-equity (D/E) ratio is used to evaluate a company’s financial leverage and is calculated by dividing its total liabilities by its shareholder equity.
-The D/E ratio is an important metric use in corporate finance.
-Debt -to-equity ratio is familiar with the term leverage ratio.
-In this case, the ratio is often use to take measurements of an investment in the company.
-Experts also expressed their opinion on the D/E ratio definition.
-One of them is Kasmir (2014: 157) which said that the debt-to-equity ratio is used to assess debt with equity.
+The D/E ratio is an important metric used in corporate finance.
+The debt-to-equity ratio is familiar with the term leverage ratio.
+In this case, the ratio is often used to take measurements of an investment in the company.
+Experts also expressed their opinions on the D/E ratio definition.
+One of them is Kasmir (2014: 157) who said that the debt-to-equity ratio is used to assess debt with equity.
 This ratio is sought by comparing all debt, including current debt with all equity.

 Also read: 4 Key Benefits of Using an Accounting App